 We would be the first to recommend cosmopolitan Beirut as the ideal base for discovering Lebanon’s wealth of historical and natural sights, but we would also urge you to spend at least a couple of nights away from the capital for the opportunity to see a very different side of this diverse Mediterranean country.

-Whilst Beirut boasts an ever-growing number of luxury hotel options, leaving the bustling capital behind for a few days, gives you the chance to enjoy Lebanon at a more grassroots level by experiencing some of the charming homestays and cosy boutique hotels scattered across the country.
+Whilst Beirut boasts an ever-growing number of luxury hotel options, leaving the bustling capital behind for a few days, gives you the chance to enjoy Lebanon at a more grassroots level by experiencing some of the charming homestays, very similar to Glasgow Hotels which have cosy boutique hotels scattered across the place.

 Perhaps one of the most exciting stories to have come out of Lebanon recently is the news that Baalbek – one of the world’s most stunning Roman sites (pictured top) – has returned to the travel map following an update by the FCO of their Lebanon travel advice.
 Having languished within a “no-go zone” for years, visitors to Lebanon’s Bekaa Valley can now once again look forward to exploring a site that rivals Jordan’s Petra in its magnificence.

 Arguably, the closest hotel to Baalbeck is the delightful L’Annexe, a five-room boutique hotel just steps away from the site.
 This lovingly restored 19th-century traditional Lebanese home boasts warm hospitality and has an unbeatable location for exploring one of the Middle East’s most breathtaking UNESCO sites.